Links Fun Stuff Graphics Chessmaster

 His ambitious rise into the world of villainy has made "John" a minor celebrity of the "people screaming in alarm when you walk down the street" variety, but it's a small price to pay for a job as cool as his.
 He has BIG plans in store for Giantopolis... as soon as he works out what they are.

-Amber "The Robin" Siegel
+Amber "The Robin" Goldberg

 Amateur vigilante with a can-do attitude and homemade wingsuit.
 She appreciates the guys' DIY approach to world domination, even if her heroic duty is supposed to be to stop them.
 She's a force to be reckoned with: her wingsuit packs a parachute, several grappling hooks, grippy magnetic gloves and boots, shock absorbers, heelies, and a taser, and it's always getting upgrades.
-Truly, no job could be more perfect for her theatric sense of style and unwavering moral compass.
+Truly, no job could be more perfect for her theatric sense of style and mostly-unwavering moral compass.

 The Deranged Millionare